r-hub/blog/content/post/2020-07-27-js-r/index.md

 ----------

 In this post we went over some resources useful to R package developers looking to use JavaScript code in the backend or docs of their packages, or to help others use JavaScript dependencies.
 Do not hesitate to share more links or experience in the comments below!

+[^1]: Refer to the R packages book by Hadley Wickham and Jenny Bryan [for a full list of reserved directory names](https://r-pkgs.org/inst.html).